 Fast Track Screening Process

-Within 15 business days after the Interconnecting Utility notifies the Interconnection Requester it has received a complete Application, the Interconnecting Utility shall perform a review of the Application under the Fast Track Screening Criteria set forth below, shall notify the Interconnection Requester of the results, and shall include with the notification copies of the analysis and data underlying the Interconnecting Utility's determinations under the Fast Track Screening Criteria.
+Within 15 business days after the Interconnecting Utility notifies the Interconnection Requester it has received a complete Application, the Interconnecting Utility shall perform a review of the Application under the Fast Track Screening Criteria set forth below, shall notify the Interconnection Requester of the results, and shall include with the notification copies of the analysis and data underlying the Interconnecting Utility's determinations under the applicable Fast Track Screening Criteria.

+The results of a Fast Track analysis shall be published and be part of the petition for a certificate of public good pursuant to 30 V.S.A. § 248.
+The results will not only document the pass or fail of the Fast Track screening but also document any agreed-to resolution(s) of a failed item by its number in the Fast Track criteria.
+This shall include resolutions identified following Supplemental Review or studies under Sections 5.508, 5.509, or 5.510.

 (C) Fast Track Screening Criteria

-(1) The Interconnection Requester's proposed Generation Resource meets the applicable codes and standards of Section 5.510 or is interconnection point is not at transmission voltage (i.e., not over 23 kV line to line or 13.28 kV line to neutral).
+The proposed Generation Resource’s Point of Interconnection must be on a portion of the Interconnecting Utility’s distribution or transmission system that is not otherwise subject to the ISO-NE interconnection procedures.

-For interconnection to a Radial Feeder, the aggregated generation, including the proposed Generation Resource, on the circuit will not exceed 15% of the line section annual peak load as most recently measured at the substation.
-A line section is that portion of a distribution system connected to a customer bounded by Automatic Disconnect Devices or the end of the distribution line.
+For interconnection to a Radial Feeder, the aggregated generation, including the proposed Generation Resource, on the circuit will not exceed the circuit’s minimum load coincident with expected times of generation operation, if available, or if minimum load is not available, 15% of the line section annual peak load as most recently measured at the substation.

-the proposed Generation Resource, must utilize an inverter-based equipment package and, together with the aggregated other inverter-based generation, shall not exceed the smaller of 5% of a spot network’s maximum load or 50kW.
+For interconnection of a Generation Resource to the load side of spot network protectors, the proposed Generation Resource must utilize an inverter-based equipment package and, together with the aggregated other inverter-based generation, shall not exceed the smaller of 5% of a spot network’s maximum load or 50kW.

-The proposed Generation Resource, in aggregation with other generation on a distribution circuit will not contribute more than 10% to the distribution circuit's maximum fault current at the point on the high voltage (primary) level nearest the proposed interconnection point.
+The proposed Generation Resource, in aggregation with other generation on the distribution circuit, shall not contribute more than 10% to the circuit's maximum fault current at the point on the high voltage (primary) level nearest the proposed Generation Resource.

-The aggregated generation, including the proposed Generation Resource, on a distribution circuit will not cause any distribution protective devices and equipment (including, but not limited to, substation breakers, fuse cutouts, and line reclosers), or customer equipment on the system to exceed 85% of the short-circuit interrupting capability; nor is the Generation Resource proposed for a circuit that already exceeds 85% of the short-circuit interrupting capability.
+The proposed Generation Resource, in aggregation with other generation on the distribution circuit, shall not cause any distribution protective devices and equipment (including, but not limited to, substation breakers, fuse cutouts, and line reclosers), or Interconnection Requester equipment on the system to exceed 87.5% of the short-circuit interrupting capability; nor is the Generation Resource proposed for a circuit that already exceeds 87.5% of the short-circuit interrupting capability.

-For interconnection of a proposed single-phase or effectively grounded three-phase Generation Resource where the primary distribution system is three-phase, four-wire, the Generation Resource will be connected line-to-neutral.
-For interconnection of a proposed single-phase or three-phase Generation Resource where the primary distribution system is three-phase, three-wire, the Generation Resource will be connected line to line.
+For interconnection of a proposed single-phase or effectively grounded three-phase Generation Resource where the primary distribution system is three-phase, four-wire, the Generation Resource shall be connected line-to-neutral.
+For interconnection of a proposed single-phase or three-phase Generation Resource where the primary distribution system is three-phase, three-wire, the Generation Resource shall be connected line to line.